 Today we cross the lunar desert of the saddle between Mawenzi and Kibo hut (4700m) at the bottom of the Kibo Crater wall by early afternoon.
 There is no running water at Kibo Hut.
 The remainder of the day is spent relaxing in preparation for the final ascent before a very early night.
 Mawenzi Turn to Kibo Hut (4,700m); 5-6 hours walking.

 Day 7: Kibo Hut to Summit to Horrombo Hut (Full board)

-> Wake up before midnight in the cover of darkness.
-We begin a steep climb over loose volcanic scree has some well-graded zig-zags and a slow but steady pace will take us to the rim of the main crater, Gillman’s 5,685 m.
+Wake up before midnight in the cover of darkness.
+We begin a steep climb over loose volcanic scree has some well-graded zig-zags, and a slow but steady pace will take us to the rim of the main crater, Gillman’s 5,685 m.
 We will rest there for a few minutes to enjoy the sunrise over Mawenzi.
-Those who are still feeling good can continue slowly to make the three hour round trip from here along the crater rim to Uhuru peak 5,895 m. which is the highest point in Africa.
-After a few minutes to appreciate your accomplishment we descend to Kiko Hut is amazingly fast, and we stop at Kibo Hut for some refreshment, we continue to descend to reach Horrombo Hut.
+Those who are still feeling good can continue slowly to make the three-hour round trip from here along the crater rim to Uhuru peak 5,895 m., which is the highest point in Africa.
+After a few minutes to appreciate your accomplishment, we descend to Kiko Hut is amazingly fast.
+We stop at Kibo Hut for some refreshment; we continue to descend to reach Horrombo Hut.
 Kibo Hut to Summit to Horombo Hut (3100 m): 13-15 hours walking.

-> Day 8: Horrombo Hut (Half Board)
+Day 8: Horrombo Hut (Half Board)

 Today we will descend past Mandara hut to Marangu Gate; successful climbers will receive their summit certificates.
 From here, you will be transferred to the Hotel for dinner and overnight.
 Horombo hut to Marangu Gate.
 (6-7 hours walking).